Search for Low-Energy Signals from Fast Radio Bursts with the Borexino Detector: Analysis and Results

 Thus, the excess of the expected neutrino events corresponding to the most intense FRB time intervals is defined by the factor $r = \Phi_{40} / (\Delta t F_{all})$.
 Since in our study we chose the length of the time window $\Delta t = 2000$~s, this ratio turns out to be $r = 0.2$ of the average neutrino flux.

-Independently, we analysed the Borexino signals in coincidence with FRB~200428 from magnetar SGR~1935+2154 .
-This event occurred on April 28, 2020 at the intragalactic distance of $9.5$~kpc, thus yielding a very high fluence of $1.5\times10^6$ $\rm{(Jy\cdot ms)}$.
+Independently, we analysed the Borexino data in coincidence with FRB~200428 from magnetar SGR~1935+2154 .
+This event occurred on April 28, 2020 at the intragalactic distance of $9.5$~kpc, thus yielding a very high fluence of $1.5\times10^6$ $\rm{(Jy~ ms)}$.

 The biggest redshift $z = 0.66$ was observed for FRB~190523.
 We have considered the coincidence time window $\Delta t = 2000$~s centered at the FRB observation time with a width of $\pm1000~$s covering a possible delay of sub-MeV neutrinos propagating at the sublight speed.
 For a distance corresponding to the $z = 0.66$ redshift, the delay should reach $1000$~s in case of $0.6$~MeV neutrinos with a rest mass of $70$~meV, which is the upper limit on the heaviest neutrino mass state from the Planck 2015 data and oscillation mass squared differences~\cite{Ago2017b}.